 What are the main differences between classical ballet and contemporary dance?

-The main difference between classical ballet and contemporary dance lies in their focus and execution: classical ballet technique is characterized by structured techniques and precise movements, while contemporary dance emphasizes flexibility, emotional expression, and innovation.
-This distinct approach to performance and style sets them apart in the world of dance.
+The main difference between classical ballet and contemporary dance is their focus and execution.
+Structured techniques and precise movements characterize classical ballet, while contemporary dance emphasizes flexibility, emotional expression, and innovation.
+This distinct approach to performance and style sets them apart in dance.

 Why is contemporary dance gaining popularity?